 Canceling may not be as easy as signing up.
-Expect the customer service representative to ask why you want to cancel your account and you can give them the reason, e.g. you just wanted the free credit report.
+Expect the customer service representative to ask why you want to cancel your account.
+Tell them why—for example, you just wanted the free credit report.

-Insist your account be cancelled and finally your request will be processed.
+Insist your account be canceled, and finally, your request will be processed.
 Make sure you write down the date and time of the call for your records.

 Once you cancel FreeCreditReport.com, you should receive an email confirming your account cancellation.
 Save this email or print and file it in case you need to reference it in the future.
-If you don't receive a confirmation email, call customer service again to confirm your account has been cancelled.
+If you don't receive a confirmation email, call customer service again to confirm your account has been canceled.

 Will I Receive a Refund?

-Get a Free Credit Report No Strings Attached
+Get a Free Credit Report: No Strings Attached